Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 Codes & pressure tests

 A transmission problem is one of those repairs that makes you hold your breath waiting for the estimate.
-The big franchise chains know that, and some use your anxiety to push expensive rebuilds when a fluid change or solenoid swap is all you need.
-We start with honest diagnostics and tell you what's going on before recommending anything.
+Crawling through heavy afternoon congestion on Capital Blvd toward Garner forces your vehicle to constantly shift between lower gears, rapidly degrading the fluid and stressing internal clutch packs.
+The big franchise chains know your anxiety, and some push expensive rebuilds when a fluid change or solenoid (an electrically controlled valve) swap is all you need.
+We start with honest diagnostics and tell you what's actually going on.

 Our team works on automatic, manual, and CVT transmissions across all makes.
 Whether it's a slipping gear, a strange noise, or a check engine light pointing to a transmission code, our engine diagnostic tools help us pinpoint the issue and walk you through your options — from routine fluid services to complete rebuilds, all done in-house.